Posted December 2017

-- How to quickly and easily cut out the risks and rest easy with a term deposit investment.
+- How to quickly and easily cut out the risks and rest easy with a term investment.

 - What you need to know about the fine line between risk vs reward of the New Zealand stock market.

 - The ins and outs of property investment, and how you can use it to supplement your current income.

 Let's kick things off with the high returns of term deposits:

-1. Limit the risks and maximise your returns with a term deposit investment
+1. Limit the risks and maximise your returns with a fixed deposit

 Shares, stocks, and property investments all make for risky investments - we discuss these further down the page - which can leave those of you wanting to make a safe, secure investment hesitant to part with your hard-earned cash.

-If this sounds familiar, then a term deposit may be what you're looking for.
+If this sounds familiar, then a fixed term deposit may be what you're looking for.

 What is a term deposit, exactly?

-A term deposit works much like a savings account, only the money you set aside is locked away with minimal access, for an agreed upon term (anywhere between one month to five years), in exchange for a higher, locked-in interest rate.
+These investments work much like a regular account, only the money you set aside is locked away with minimal access, for an agreed upon period of time (anywhere between one month to five years), in exchange for a higher, locked-in interest rate.
 A rate that’s often much higher than a comparable savings account.

-Once the term comes to a close, you can either open a new term deposit and reinvest the final amount, or request that it be paid directly into your account.
+Once the term comes to a close, you can either reinvest the final amount, or request that it be paid directly into your account.

 What are the benefits?

-Term deposits provide New Zealanders with something few others can: a guaranteed return on your investment.
+Investing for a fixed term provides New Zealanders with something few others can: a guaranteed return on your investment.
 In fact, this peace of mind is just one of the reasons that this kind of investment make for such an attractive option.
 Others include: